corsairmarks/serpentoid_portraits_revisited/mod/README.md

 * 1.0.1 Add missing gamestart flag event, fix Origin: Remnants bonus planet size
 * 1.0.2 Allow portrait randomization
 * 1.0.3 Ensure correct `graphical_culture`
-* 1.1.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 1.1.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Use "additional" non-Pop-spawned defensive armies, similar to the change for Necrophages in 3.1
     * Use a better trigger for the space pyramid
+* 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * Apply new mono-gender portrait rules
+    * Apply some pop strata rules to the portraits as well

 ## Source Code